-Columbus, Ohio -- March 21, 2002 -- OSC supercomputing and memory systems are moving to a new home.
+Columbus, Ohio - May 16, 2002 - With extensive planning and assistance from a network of associates, OSC finished moving all supercomputing and memory systems to a new home this month.
 The new systems will be consolidated in a secure environment at the State of Ohio Computing Center (SOCC) in Columbus, Ohio, providing OSC with a secure and reliable facility with custom-based infrastructure.

 Company's First Linux Cluster Will Aid OSC in Bringing New Technologies to the State of Ohio

 Mountain View, CA -- Aug.
 12, 1999 -- SGI (NYSE:SGI) today announced that it will install the company's first 128-processor Linux® cluster at the Ohio Supercomputer Center (OSC), bringing new technologies to the Ohio research and education community.